 A key element of the TBARTA Master Plan is to provide a transit linkage across the Howard Frankland Bridge (I-275/SR 93) corridor, linking Hillsborough and Pinellas counties.
-This linkage would run from Hillsborough County’s proposed Westshore station to Pinellas County’s proposed Gateway station.
+This linkage would run from Hillsborough County’s Westshore Regional Multimodal Center to Pinellas County’s proposed Gateway station.
 These stations would not serve as termini, but would allow uninterrupted transit movements from the St. Petersburg and Clearwater areas across the Howard Frankland Bridge(I- 275/SR 93) corridor to and through Tampa’s Central Business District (and vice versa).
 However, for this linkage to be possible, the Howard Frankland Bridge corridor must be able to accommodate the appropriate transit provisions.
 The Florida Department of Transportation (FDOT) plans to replace the northbound Howard Frankland Bridge in the future since it is approaching the end of its useful service life.
 Therefore, the FDOT wishes to ensure that this transit study will determine the opportunities and challenges of constructing a potential transit envelope in conjunction with the bridge replacement.

 Click here to see the various types of transportation choices being studied as part of this evaluation.